 It may be instructive to look at this exam in the context of Williston’s curriculum at the time.
 There were two divisions, Classical, emphasizing Latin and Greek, intended to prepare students for university entrance and, at least as originally conceived, a future in law or the ministry; and Scientific, emphasizing subjects needed in the technical professions.
 Since the Civil War, the demands of the workplace and the expectations of colleges had changed, forcing the Williston model to evolve.
 But the arrival of a unified comprehensive curriculum, in which all students would be exposed to significant science and math, required modern as well as classical languages, modern as well as ancient literature and history, was still some three decades away.

 Observant readers will note the minimal requirement for the study of English in both divisions: 1 hour per week, one hour of composition each month.
 (At least Scientific freshmen were taught a full grammar and writing course in their first year.)
 That was about to change; at this time Classical Languages Professor Robert Porter Keep was in the midst of a correspondence with the eminent editor and critic Horace E. Scudder, who had fascinated Keep with a radical proposal for teaching Literature as the center of the curriculum.
 (We will address the Scudder correspondence in a future post.)

 This fall Williston Northampton will enroll some 160 new students in grades 7-12.
 They will have undergone a rigorous but personalized admission process that includes campus visits, interviews, application forms, and, yes, standardized testing — but nothing quite like that 1879 exam.
-We invite you to Explore our 2017-18 academic offerings.
+We invite you to explore our academic offerings on the Williston Northampton Web Site.